 Where is this guilt and shame coming from?
 There has been an overwhelming message of “breast is best” in our society and culture for years, and this limited view needs to be re-evaluated in order for mothers to truly make informed decisions and break free from the guilt, shame, and confusion.

-As mothers and women with uteruses, we are already expected to be and do so much for our children and families.
+As mothers, we are already expected to be and do so much for our children and families.
 We have been fighting battles to claim our bodies as our own for years.
 So why do we plague ourselves by tethering ourselves to one way as the best, and often only endorsed, method of feeding our children?

 There are many mothers who suffer from post-partum depression, or depression before, during and after pregnancy, and are forced to make a choice between caring for their own mental health or breastfeeding.
 And with society’s extremely strong view on breast-feeding being best to the point of considering formula feeding harming your baby, the guilt is insurmountable, feeding into the cycle of depression.
 This impossible position leaves a mom feeling helpless, guilty, and trapped in a situation where she is incapable of either caring for her own needs or her baby’s, not to mention being defined as a mom by her feeding method.
 And this is not the only reason mothers are unable to breast-feed: Some need other options due to infection, supply issues, physical ailments, or lifestyle challenges.